Algernon Sidney: Trial and execution

 On 25 June 1683 Sidney's arrest warrant was issued.
 During his arrest his papers were confiscated, including the draft of the Discourses.
 He was tried on 7 November 1683.
 William Howard, 3rd Baron Howard of Escrick was the only witness, and since the law stated that two witnesses were necessary, the government used the Discourses as its second witness.
 Lord Chief Justice Jeffreys (whose conduct of the trial caused much criticism, then and later) ruled: "Scribere est agere" ("to write is to act").

 Heneage Finch, the Solicitor General, described the Discourses as "An argument for the people to rise up in arms against the King".
 In response, Sidney said that it was easy to condemn him by quoting his words out of context: "If you take the scripture to pieces you will make all the penmen of the scripture blasphemous; you may accuse David of saying there is no God and of the Apostles that they were drunk."
 He argued that he was entitled to write what he chose, as long as he did not publish it.
 Jeffreys replied that no man has a right to curse the King, in public or in private.
+Sidney argued that the treason was not accurately defined, that no proof had been given that the papers produced were his, and that, even if that were proved, these papers were in no way connected with the charge.
 Sidney was found guilty of treason and sentenced to death on 26 November.
 Jeffreys, ill-tempered as ever, said that he hoped God would put Sidney into a proper state to enter the next world "for I see you are not fit for this one".

 In The Apology of Algernon Sydney, in the Day of his Death, Sidney wrote that his life's work was to: